hainegroup/oceanspy/docs/installation.rst

 Install OceanSpy from Terminal
 ------------------------------
-The easiest way to install most of OceanSpy's dependencies is to use Conda_.
+The easiest way to install most of OceanSpy's dependencies is to use conda-forge_.
-First open a terminal (SciServer: click on ``New`` + ``Terminal``), then run the following commands:
+First open a terminal (Jupyter Notebook: click on ``New`` + ``Terminal``), then run the following commands:

 .. code-block:: bash

-    conda install dask distributed bottleneck netCDF4
+    conda config --remove channels defaults
-    conda install -c conda-forge xarray cartopy esmpy conda install -c pyviz hvplot geoviews
+    conda config --add channels conda-forge
-    pip install geopy xgcm xesmf
+    conda install dask distributed bottleneck netCDF4 xarray cartopy esmpy pip install geopy xgcm xesmf xmitgcm

 To install OceanSpy, run this command in your terminal: